CPSC-1517/Take-Home-Exercises-Jan-2025/Exercise3/README.md

 - **Record** will validate the incoming data and save to the CSV file if correct.
 - **Clear** will reset the form to empty input state.
 (Use a warning dialogue to get a user okay )
-- **Go to Report** will transfer the user to the Weigth Report page.
+- **Go to Report** will transfer the user to the Weight Report page.
 (Use a warning dialogue to get a user okay )

 Use the class called `CarWeight` to hold the incoming data.
 The class diagram has been supplied (above).
-The ToString() will be used to create the record for the CSV file.
+The ToString() can be used to create the record for the CSV file.

 ----